PTSolns/PTSolns-cli/docs/UPGRADING.md

 Now:

-- Only the configuration needs to be supplied, the `arduino-cli` or the GUI tool will figure out how to call and setup the `gdb` session.
+- Only the configuration needs to be supplied, the `ptsolns-cli` or the GUI tool will figure out how to call and setup the `gdb` session.
 An example of configuration is the following:

 ```